voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 };
 ```

 In the case of Vue if you have your template defined in the `template` or `render` options or if you are using Single File Components you need to return an object from the `setup` function containing every value that you want to expose to the template.
-Your return statement can potentially end up being verbose and this is a point [mentioned in the RFC](https://vue-composition-api-rfc.netlify.com/#verbosity-of-the-return-statement):
+Your return statement can potentially end up being verbose since you could potentially want to expose many values and this is a point to be aware of as [mentioned in the RFC](https://vue-composition-api-rfc.netlify.com/#verbosity-of-the-return-statement):
 ```js{18}
 <template>
   <section>